LauYeeYu/homepage/content/blog/set-up-my-personal-site-with-hugo-and-vercel.md

 Remember to [test your site](#test-your-site) after changing the configuration file.

+Note: If you want to use my configuration file, you can should change the `googleAnalytics` field to your own google analytics id or remove that line if you don't want to use it at this moment.

 ### Add some other Content

 For example, you can add a new post with the following command: